rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 Similar to that, and if the nodes of a node tree are drawn onto a flat, 2D surface (the node level on the x-axis, the node's level internal index on the y-axis), then the node's outline level can be used to shift the nodes into the 3rd dimension (the outline level on the z-axis).
-This can be understood to represent the 3D height map of the corresponding node tree.
+This can then be understood to represent the 3D height map of the corresponding node tree.

-Another way to display the outline depth, and therefore allow to visually indicate the associations, could be to indent the textual definition of the node tree by the display of a border.
-Note that this border represents the node tree's transposed 2D height map.
+Another way to display the outline depth, and therefore allow to visually indicate the associations, could be to indent the textual definition of the node tree by the display of an inner border (i.e. an integrated representation):

 ```
 outline depth      node tree